Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: MICS-EFS: The proposed, novel method

 \subsubsection{Search algorithm: Sequential Forward Search}

-The primary objective of the IDENAS algorithm is to automatically determine the optimal input-output configuration that maximizes the estimation capability of the model.
-In Section \ref{sec:input-output}, internal dependencies using arbitrarily chosen input-output configurations are explored.
+The primary objective of the MICS-EFS algorithm is to automatically determine the optimal input-output configuration that maximizes the estimation capability of the model.
+In Section \ref{sec:input-output}, internal dependencies using arbitrarily chosen input-output configurations are defined.
 Now, the focus shifts to the search for an optimal input-output configuration.
-To achieve this, a search algorithm is employed, which is one of the fundamental components of the method.
+To achieve this, a search algorithm is employed, which is another fundamental components of the method.

 During the research, Sequential Forward Search (SFS) was utilized as the chosen search algorithm.
 SFS is preferred for its simplicity and transparency, providing a clear understanding of the search process.
-However, it is important to note that other search algorithms can be substituted if desired.

-SFS operates by iteratively building a input feature subset by adding one input feature at a time based on a predefined criterion, typically using a performance measure such as accuracy or error rate.
+However, it is important to note that potentially more efficient search algorithms could also be used, though exploring these alternatives falls outside the scope of this research.
+SFS operates by iteratively building an input feature subset by adding one input feature at a time based on a predefined criterion, typically using a performance measure such as accuracy or error rate.
 At each step, SFS evaluates the performance of the model with the current input feature subset and selects the input feature that improves the model's performance the most.
-This process continues until a stopping criterion is met, such as reaching a desired number of features or observing a decrease in performance.
-SFS is a greedy search algorithm that aims to find a locally optimal input feature subset.
-It starts with an empty set and sequentially adds features based on their individual contribution to the model's performance.
-This step-by-step approach allows SFS to explore different input feature combinations and identify the most relevant features for the given task.
-However, it is important to note that SFS may not guarantee finding the globally optimal input feature subset and can be sensitive to the order in which features are added.
+This process continues until a stopping criterion is met, such as reaching a desired number of features or observing a decrease in model performance (Figure \ref{fig:search}).